timker/docs/docs/_documentation/Deploy-NET-Core-to-AWS-ECS.md

 As the premier Container format for packaging Server Apps, all major cloud providers include native support for Docker that goes beyond the basic hosting of Docker Images to also include repository management, monitoring, inspection and orchestration which lets you easily (or automatically) scale your Docker App on a managed cluster of VMs.
-You can find out more about the Docker integration offerings of the major Cloud providers in the links below:
+You can learn more about the Docker integration offerings of the major Cloud providers in the links below:

  - **AWS** - [Amazon EC2 Container Service](https://aws.amazon.com/ecs/)